 Playtime and snack time seemingly go hand-in-hand, and that's especially true at these kid-friendly play cafes where parents can enjoy a cup of joe—and more—while little ones let loose.
 These play cafes in Brooklyn and Queens offer welcoming environments, great food, and a caffeine jolt, as well as dedicated, safe play areas for your kids.
 Several of them are play spaces first, and cafes second.

-So turn your meal into a play date with a friend, or just sit back and take some well-deserved breathing space.
-Either way, both you and your kids are sure to have a good time.
+So turn your meal into a play date with a friend, or sit back and relax while your little one explores.
+Either way, you and your kids are sure to have a good time.

 Check out our NYC Restaurant Guide for more great eateries, or our Play Spaces Guide for more romper rooms.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 Keep in mind, proof of vaccination is currently required for indoor dining in NYC, so be prepared to show your vaccine card and pack a mask for you and your little ones to use when you're not eating.

 The popular mini-chain's newest location recently opened its doors directly across from Prospect Park, and the gleaming space does not disappoint.
 Ice cream (including the location-specific new flavor, Meet Me on the Long Meadow), is inherently kid-friendly, but add a fun play area with books curated by the nearby Greenlight Bookstore and you've got a whole afternoon of entertainment ahead.